All Episodes

 Yeah, yeah.

-It's an amazing thing that a district attorney in one borough of of New York, one borough, can hurt the credibility of the United States in trying to bring democracy to the world.
+It's an amazing thing that a district attorney in one borough of New York, one borough, can hurt the credibility of the United States in trying to bring democracy to the world.

-I've been trying to bring democracy to the world with the Soviet Union with China all of my life.
+I've been trying to bring democracy to the world with the Soviet Union, with China, all of my life.

-And now you have to Well, let me ask this.
+Well, let me ask this.

-It's a it's a political question.
+It's a political question.

 Well, why not all three?